Irada (2017 film): Soundtrack

 The soundtrack of the film consists of 4 songs all of which have been composed by Neeraj Sridhar, while the lyrics have been penned by Sameer Anjaan.
 The first song titled "Mahi" from the movie was released on 3 February 2017, along with the music video.
-The full movie jukebox was unveiled on 17 February 2017 and it consists 4 songs in total, including the movie theme song.
+The full movie jukebox was unveiled on 17 February 2017 and it consists of 4 songs in total, including the movie theme song.
 The music rights are bought by Times Music.